v-sbradley/bacx-pr/topics/tv-technical-videos.md

 This process is for PMs to use to create demo videos about their features in the model-driven apps in Dynamics 365 (formerly called Customer Engagement apps) and Power Platform apps.

-Your contacts are Abhinav Dhankar (abdhanka), your writer, and Renee Wesberry (renwe).
+Your contacts are Abhinav Dhankar (abdhanka) and your writer.

 ## Create a video